-2. According to Article 14(5)(b) the "genetic distance/conformity" has to be judged on a species-by-species or even within-a-species basis, taking into account the method of derivation used in that species.
+2. The "genetic distance/conformity" should be judged on a species-byspecies or even within-a-species basis.
 The methods of derivation may be used as a tool to help to establish or to define an e.d.v.

 The given list of examples for methods of derivation [selection of a natural or induced mutant or of a somaclonal variant, selection of variant individual from plants of the i.v., multiple backcrossing, transformation by genetic engineering: see Article 14(5)(c)] is not an exhaustive list.